mauzeh/hangman-api/README.md

 * The test data fixture no longer contains a GameData fixture.
 Games are created in-memory in the [`GameProcessorTest`](src/Hangman/Bundle/ApiBundle/Tests/GameProcessorTest.php) class.

 * The random word selector supplied in the original assignment contained a non-agnostic query function: `CEIL()`.
-To allow the app to remain database-agnostisch, the random word selector has been replaced with a database-agnostic version.
+To allow the app to remain database-agnostic, the random word selector has been replaced with a database-agnostic version.

 The API contains the following resources: